 ROTATION STUDENTS will work in three different laboratories during the fall and spring semesters prior to deciding on a major professor and research project.
 The program will provide your assistantship, tuition, and health insurance during this period of time.
 After a laboratory is selected, the faculty member will be responsible for your financial support.

-2019 Visit weekend: tentative--February 14-16.
+2019 Visit Weekend--February 14-16.
 Students arrive on Thursday, February 14, interview with faculty on Friday, February 15, and return home on Saturday, February 16.
 On Friday, prospective students will meet one-on-one with a select group of faculty and join genetics and genomics graduate students for lunch.
 Prospective students will participate in group activities with other life science students being recruited that will include a panel, supper, social, and housing information for Ames.
 On Saturday morning, a tour of Ames and campus is possible, if your travel schedule allows.

 The Genetics Graduate Program is COMMITTED TO RECRUITING A DIVERSE STUDENT BODY that enriches the educational experience of our students and their ability to work within the larger scientific community, including students from different racial, ethnic, socio-economic and nationality backgrounds, gender and, sexual orientation.